Employee Angry At Manager For Allowing A Service Dog Into The Store, Accuses Them Of Endangering Her Health

 Now OP asks if they did something wrong

 The concept of social stigma can also influence perceptions of service animals.
-A clinical psychologist notes that individuals may harbor biases against service animals due to a lack of understanding regarding their purpose and training.
+Individuals may harbor biases against service animals due to a lack of understanding regarding their purpose and training.
 This can lead to feelings of discomfort or resentment, as seen in the employee's reaction.

 Addressing these biases through education and awareness can promote a more inclusive environment for individuals who rely on service animals.